rom-melnyk/food-point/README.md

 # Deploy new version to Production
 1. Make sure to `set NODE_ENV=production`
+1. Make sure the folder from `config.json # uploadDir` is writable.
 1. Stop the server
   - if it's installed as service, do `systemctl stop node-server` (the process name may vary),
   - otherwise press `Ctrl-C`